markatwork1/Firstdrafts/Uniswap Weekly Update 19-11-21.md

 - Web3 Jam Events going on daily in the [ETHGlobal Discord](https://discord.com/invite/ethglobal)

-### **New Additions to Proposal Discussions**
 - The Unit as a replacement for stablecoins

 - Add 1 Basis Point Fee Tier (Voted Yes)

-  - BED Index Proposal
+- BED Index Proposal and Quadratic Voting Discussion Ongoing

 ## Proposals